BulgariaDestinationsPlaces

 Troyan Monastery

-Troyan Monastery, located in the heart of Bulgaria, is one of the country’s most renowned monasteries to visit.
+Troyan Monastery, located in the heart of Bulgaria, is one of the country’s most renowned monasteries.
 With a history that dates back to the 17th century, this impressive monastery has seen centuries of change.
 Set among stunning mountain ravines and surrounded by lush forests, it provides visitors with a serene and spiritual atmosphere.

 The Troyan Monastery is home to an impressive collection of Byzantine artworks and religious artifacts, including frescoes dating back to 1817 and numerous illuminated manuscripts from before the 19th century.
 The complex consists of three churches: St Nicholas Church (the biggest church), St John Church, and St Archangel Michael Church.
 A rich library also contains some scarce books available for viewing by appointment only.